-Liza Hoffman, MSW, LICSW, formally joined Bicycle Health as Head of Behavioral Health in March 2020 and now leads research initiatives to improve the patient and provider experience as the Head of UX Research.
+Liza Hoffman, MSW, LICSW, formally joined Bicycle Health as Head of Behavioral Health in March 2020, and she now leads research initiatives to improve the patient and provider experience as the Head of UX Research.
 Liza is a Clinical Social Worker, and she earned her Master of Social Work (MSW) from Simmons University School of Social Work with specialization in mental health and addiction.
 Throughout her career, Liza has spearheaded efforts to expand access to behavioral health treatment that is evidence-based and rooted in shared-decision making.

 Prior to joining Bicycle Health, Liza served as Clinical Director of the Digital Psychiatry Division at Beth Israel Deaconess Medical Center in Boston, during which she co-founded a digital mental health clinic and implemented a digital literacy program within local community centers.
 Liza has also developed mobile app evaluation guidelines for primary care systems and consulted for mental health and addiction-related state and federal agencies.

 In her free time, Liza enjoys the New England foliage, rock climbing, eating mint chocolate chip ice cream, and reading in coffeeshops.